Leading Waco Women

-Leading Waco Women was created to celebrate, empower and develop female leaders in the Waco community.
-The three-part annual series provides professional development opportunities through half-day conferences, keynote speakers, panel discussions and networking.
-Each summit in the Leading Waco Women Series is focused on the three components of leadership: serving, empowering and mentoring.
+The Leading Waco Women Series was created to celebrate, empower and develop female leaders in the Waco community.
+The annual series provides professional development opportunities through half-day conferences, keynote speakers, panel discussions and networking.
+Each event in the Leading Waco Women Series is focused on the three components of leadership: serving, empowering and mentoring.
 The Greater Waco Chamber celebrated the inaugural Leading Waco Women Summit in November 2018 with the presentation of Waco's first-ever ATHENA Leadership Award.

 The ATHENA Leadership Award is presented to leaders across professional sectors around the world.
 Its rich history, international scope and mentorship distinguish it as one of the most prestigious leadership awards one can receive.
 The ATHENA Leadership award celebrates women who achieve excellence in their professions, serve the community in a meaningful way, and help other women reach their full potential.
 The ATHENA Leadership award celebrates exemplary leadership and is reflective of a quote by Plato: "What is honored in a country will be cultivated there."
 Over 7,000 Recipients have been honored with the ATHENA Leadership award since the program’s inception in 1982.
 Each summer the Waco Chamber will accept nominations from the community and present the ATHENA Leadership award each year at the Leading Waco Women Serving Summit held in November.
 Learn more about the ATHENA Leadership Award >